huaminghuangtw/Evergreen-Notes/Permanent-Notes/Innovation.md

 ---
 title: Innovation
 created: 2024-11-18T09:18:12
-modified: 2025-08-02T16:18:36
+modified: 2025-08-29T08:30:46
 ---

-> _“Good ideas are always crazy until they're not.” — Larry Page_
+> _“Good ideas are always crazy until they’re not.” — Larry Page_

 ---

 > _“Do not fear to be eccentric in opinion, for every opinion now accepted was once eccentric.” — Bertrand Russell_

 Innovation is about everyone agreeing with you…later.
-If everyone agrees with you, you're not truly innovating.
+If everyone agrees with you, you’re not truly innovating.

 ---